Hi – I’m George Fuller and I am with my Norwegian Elkhound Service Dog Ivar (E-var).

 Daniel, my youngest child, drowned at the age of twenty-two, in large part of his disability.
 In his memory, I decided to follow a passion in my life, working with disabled persons, and creating a non-profit organization that would assist disabled students in navigating the postsecondary environment.
 I entered the University of San Francisco to complete my Doctor of Education (Ed.D.) in Special Education.
 I am now writing my dissertation.

-The non-profit, the Daniel Jonathan Memorial Fund, is now incorporated and operational.
-It is in its infancy as I nurture it along.
+The Daniel Jonathan Memorial Fund non-profit is now incorporated and operational.
+I continue to nurture it along.
 I am the Chief Executive Officer of the corporation.

 I perceive the opportunity to serve the City of Oakley on the City Council as a fortuitous event to guide our City into a new direction.
 An opportunity to build a town where City Hall is committed to using the tax money wisely and focuses on the delivery of basic services to its citizens.